tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 #### 2.1 Requirement

-Among requests of a key, Order of Timestamp must be the same as sequence of data flush to disk in TiKV.
+Among requests of a key, *Order of Timestamp* must be consistent with sequence of data flush to disk in TiKV.

 In general, if request `a` ["happened before"](https://en.wikipedia.org/wiki/Happened-before) `b`, then `Timestamp(a) < Timestamp(b)`.
 As to cross cluster replication, we provide [Causal Consistency](https://en.wikipedia.org/wiki/Causal_consistency) by keeping order of the timestamp the same as sequence of data flush to disk in TiKV.
 Downstream systems apply data according to the timestamp order, will always lead to the consistent result.